-Margins can often be made up of revenue streams from across various different sources and determined by a handful of different factors.
+How do we better understand the impact on our margins?
+Margins can often be made up of revenue streams from various sources and determined by a handful of different factors.

 Consequently, it can be all but impossible to know at a glance exactly what’s driving increases or decreases in your profits.
 This is where a margin impact analysis, also called margin bridge analysis, comes in.